Dabrogost/Chroma-Ad-Blocker/README.md

 ## Key Features

 - **YouTube Ad Stripping**: Chroma's primary defense against YouTube ads.
 It intercepts and cleans ad-related metadata from JSON payloads before they reach the player, including sponsored Shorts overlay payloads, providing a seamless, high-performance viewing experience without the need for acceleration.
-- **Split-Tunnel Proxy Router**: Allows routing specific domains through a custom HTTP, HTTPS, or SOCKS5 proxy server directly in the browser while leaving all other traffic direct.
-Includes a **Global Fallback** mode to route all browser traffic while preserving specific domain-to-proxy rules.
-Proxy credentials are stored locally in an obfuscated form and used only for proxy authentication.
-Includes real-time connectivity verification.
+- **Split-Tunnel Proxy Router**: Allows selected media domains to route through a custom HTTP, HTTPS, SOCKS4, or SOCKS5 proxy server directly in the browser while keeping unrelated traffic direct.
+This is designed for routing media sites through proxy regions that reduce ad serving or match country-specific media delivery.
+Includes a **Global Fallback** mode for unmatched browser traffic, domain-specific proxy overrides, Smart-Link Auto-Expansion for supported media/CDN domains, real-time connectivity verification, and local-only proxy credential handling for HTTP/HTTPS proxy authentication.
 - **Source-Generated DNR Network Blocking**: Uses a generated OISD Big static Declarative Net Request (DNR) ruleset, a protected custom static layer, and runtime dynamic rules to block trackers, invasive analytics, and traditional banner ads at the browser engine level.
 - **Live Filter List Subscriptions**: Subscribes to Hagezi Pro Mini, Chroma Hotfix, EasyList, Fanboy Annoyance, and the bundled Chroma Scriptlet Library, with refresh intervals tuned per list.
 Subscription rules are deduplicated against the static ruleset before allocation to maximize coverage within the dynamic rule budget.
 - **Scriptlet Injection Engine**: A high-performance surgical layer powered by the `userScripts` API.
 It translates uBlock Origin/AdGuard syntax into native JavaScript and injects matched scriptlets at specific navigation milestones (`document_start`, `document_idle`, `document_end`) to neutralize anti-adblock scripts, prune dynamic JSON payloads, and intercept API calls.
 - **Cosmetic Filtering Layer**: Removes ad slots, placeholders, and unwanted UI elements (Shorts, Merch, Offers) via high-speed CSS injection and DOM mutation monitoring.
 Optimized for YouTube and Twitch (where server-side ad insertion prevents network blocking).
 - **Element Zapper**: Lets you point-and-click any stubborn page element to hide it with a locally saved cosmetic rule.
 Rules can be toggled or deleted from settings without editing filter lists.
 - **Local Event Tracker**: The settings page includes a local-only statistics dashboard for Protection Events, top domains, rule sources, timelines, and recent event details.
 It distinguishes network blocks from allow/whitelist matches and keeps payload details in the tracker instead of promoting platform-specific badges.
-- **Main-World Safety Exclusions**: Bypasses Chroma's MAIN-world interception layer on critical infrastructure, including listed financial institutions, authentication providers, and sensitive TLDs (`.gov`, `.mil`, `.edu`, `.int`).
-Broader network and cosmetic blocking remain user-controllable through per-domain whitelisting.
+- **Main-World Interceptor Safety Exclusions**: Bypasses Chroma's generic MAIN-world interceptor/bridge on critical infrastructure, including listed financial institutions, authentication providers, and sensitive TLDs (`.gov`, `.mil`, `.edu`, `.int`).
+Broader network, cosmetic, and scriptlet behavior remains governed by user settings, subscriptions, and per-domain whitelisting.
 - **Security-Hardened Architecture**: Features closure-scoped session state, validated config update pipelines, pristine API caching, and a dead man's switch to prevent host-page interference and script hijacking.
 - **Recipe & Blog Optimization**: Provides specialized protection for high-clutter recipe and lifestyle sites.
 It prevents ad scripts from breaking site layouts, preserves recipe card content, and suppresses aggressive anti-adblock overlays and scroll-locks.
 - **Dynamic Ad Acceleration**: Automatically identifies and accelerates video ads at a configurable speed (×4–×16, default ×8) on YouTube and Amazon Prime Video (Twitch uses server-side ad insertion and does not support ad acceleration), serving as a robust fallback when stripping is disabled.